pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 This specification defines changes to zone validation in zone validators.

-RR types from the new parent-side range in (#iana) must conform to the same signing rules as DS RR type.
+New Parent-Side Types MUST conform to the same signing rules as DS RR type.
 See [@RFC4035]

 ## Stub resolver changes

-This specification defines no changes to query processing in stub resolvers.
+This specification defines no changes to query processing in stub resolvers because stub resolvers are not aware of zone cuts.

-FIXME

 ## Domain registry changes